almog/newsboat-ebay2rss-filter/README.md

 # Why?
-Until [Not long ago](https://community.ebay.com/t5/Buying/RSS-feed-support-gone-for-good/td-p/32841248) appending `_rss=1'` to an ebay search query, would return an RSS feed.
+For over 15 years and until [Not long ago](https://community.ebay.com/t5/Buying/RSS-feed-support-gone-for-good/td-p/32841248) the `_rss=1` query string instructed any ebay `/sch` to respond with an RSS feed.
-While the [/dsc](https://community.ebay.com/t5/Share-eBay-Technical-Issues/RSS-is-no-longer-available/td-p/32834076) endpoint provide a workaround, I expect it could get permanently disabled soon as well.
+While the altenative endpoint [/dsc](https://community.ebay.com/t5/Share-eBay-Technical-Issues/RSS-is-no-longer-available/td-p/32834076) _still_ supports it, it does not provide feature parity with regards to some advanced filters `/sch` and could drop RSS support soon as well.

 # What?
 A Newsboat _filter_ to turn ebay search relusts to RSS feed

 # But why is this a filter rather than a exec-script, or something else?
 My initial thought was to write a lightweight translation service (http proxy) that takes an ebay URL and seemlessly returns a feed.